Unlockable Challenges

 Final Design

-This project revolves around “Unlockable Challenges”.
-These are Challenges with sections where completing each section results in an immediate reward and unlocks the next section.
+Introducing Unlockable Challenges: Challenges with sections where completing each section results in an immediate reward and unlocks the next section.
+Unlockable Challenges breaks down a large, potentially intimidating goal into smaller, more achievable checkpoints.

 How might we alter the existing Challenge Hub to accommodate Unlockable Challenges?